NERC-CEH/nanofase/README.md

 ## Batch runs and checkpointing

-The model allow for multiple simulations to be chained together into batch runs, and model simulations to be saved and reinstated by use of checkpointing.
+The model allows for multiple simulations to be chained together into batch runs, and model simulations to be saved and reinstated by use of checkpointing.
 See the following for more details:
 - [Batch runs](./doc/batch.md)
 - [Checkpointing](./doc/checkpointing.md)